Back to top

 }

-For this purpose a Fragment should define an interface as an inner type and require that the activity which uses it, must implement this interface.
-This way you avoid that the Fragment has any knowledge about the activity which uses it.
+For this purpose a fragment should define an interface as an inner type.
+The fragment requires that the activity, which uses it, must implement this interface.
+This way you avoid that the fragment has any knowledge about the activity which uses it.
 In its onAttach() method it can check if the activity correctly implements this interface.

 import android.app.Activity;